controlplane-com/terraform-provider-cpln/README.md

 - v1.1.21 - Fix workload validation.
 Add default to autoscaling metric property.
 Add stateful workload example in docs.
 Update dependencies and Go to v1.21
 - v1.1.22 - Add formatted link for secret and volume set.
 Update workload autoscaling to be optional.
 - v1.1.23 - Update docs to indicate the locations are optional for a GVC.
 Update image data source to return the latest image if there is not tag. pdate images data source to accept a query.
 Add storage class suffix to volume set.
+- v1.1.24 - Update images data source to fetch all images.